agentuity/agent-sdr/README.md

 # 🤖 SDR Agent

-This agent takes an HTTP request from Clay containing profile data about a person and generates a customized version of an email template, returning the email body to Clay for use in later workflows.
+This agent takes an HTTP request from Clay containing a campaign summary prompt and profile data about a person to generate a customized email message, returning the contents to Clay for use in later workflows.

 ## 🌈 Clay Configuration

-After making any desired changes to the agent code (such as customizing the email template and prompt instructions), deploy your agent to Agentuity (`agentuity deploy`).
+After making any desired changes to the agent code (such as customizing the prompt instructions), deploy your agent to Agentuity (`agentuity deploy`).
 Navigate to the agent's detail page in Agentuity and create a new `API` IO; you can remove the pre-existing `Webhook` IO.
 It is _highly_ recommended to add authorization to the API endpoint.

+### Step 1: Request

 Create a new `HTTP API` enrichment in Clay after you've enriched both the company and person.
 Edit the HTTP API enrichment and set the `Method` to `POST`, the `Endpoint` to the URL of your agent's API IO, add the `Headers` for `Content-Type` and (if applicable) `Authorization` (also from the API IO), and begin populating the `Body`.